 - Creating and screening for SNPs

 - CRISPR/Cas9 delivery methods

 - Cre recombinase

-Streamlined SNP engineering in iPSCs with the Guide-it Knockin Screening Kit
+SNP engineering with the Guide-it Knockin Screening Kit

 - Genome editing technologies enable the generation of disease models by combining site-specific DNA cleavage with homology-directed repair (HDR) to engineer disease-associated SNPs